Skip to content

 Feb 4, 2022 | Pratirodh Bureau

-FILE PHOTO: Residents are evacuated from a flooded neighbourhood after heavy rainfall in Hyderabad, Telangana on October 15, 2020
+FILE PHOTO: Residents are evacuated from a flooded neighbourhood after heavy rainfall in Hyderabad, Telangana.
+Scenes such as these, repeated every year during the monsoon, are a grim indicator of climate change

 When it comes to measuring global warming, humidity, not just heat, matters in generating dangerous climate extremes, a new study finds.